 Total Credits: .3 Workshop CEU(s)

-In addition to the opportunities and challenges that we experience by working in higher education, for the past two-plus years we have collectively experienced a global pandemic that changed the way that we work and live, often blurring the lines between work and "not work."
-The workshop facilitator, a behavioral neuroscientist and community college administrator, begins with an introduction to the origins of stress research and how the underlying biological mechanisms of stress impact our behaviors, moods, and health.
-By understanding that our bodies have evolved to deal with threats acutely, yet we have found ways to activate the same systems chronically, participants explore strategies for disrupting the maladaptive results of chronic stress.
+In addition to the opportunities and challenges we experience by working in higher education, for the past two-plus years, we have collectively experienced a global pandemic that changed the way we work and live, often blurring the lines between work and "not work."
+The workshop facilitator, a behavioral neuroscientist and community college administrator, begins the workshop with an introduction to the origins of stress research and how the underlying biological mechanisms of stress impact our behaviors, moods, and health.
+Participants explore strategies for disrupting the maladaptive results of chronic stress by understanding that our bodies have evolved to deal with threats acutely and that we have found ways to activate the same systems chronically.
 They also explore ways to adapt to successive Zoom meetings and sedentary work environments, engage in relaxation techniques and exercise, and plan their days to include self-care.

 By the end of this workshop, participants know or be able to: